Max Weinreich

 Email: mweinreich [at] math [dot] harvard [dot] eduPapers

 7. Algebraic billiards in the Fermat hyperbola.
-Preprint, submitted, 34 pages, 2024.
+Advances in Mathematics, 2025.
+53 pages. (arxiv)

 4. Dynamical moduli spaces and polynomial endomorphisms of configurations.
 With Talia Blum, John Doyle, Trevor Hyde, Colby Kelln, and Henry Talbott.
-Arnold Math Journal, 33 pages, 2022. arxiv
+Arnold Math Journal, 33 pages, 2022. (arxiv)

 3. The algebraic dynamics of the pentagram map.
-Ergodic Theory and Dynamical Systems, 46 pages, 2022. arxiv
+Ergodic Theory and Dynamical Systems, 46 pages, 2022. (arxiv)

 2. Automorphism groups of endomorphisms of P^1(F_p).
 With Julia Cai and Benjamin Hutz and Leo Mayer.
-Glasgow Math Journal, 34 pages, 2022. arxiv
+Glasgow Math Journal, 34 pages, 2022. (arxiv)

 About my math